codecentric/spring-boot-admin/README.md

 </dependency>
 ```

-Create the Spring Boot Admin Server with only one single Annotation.
+Create the Spring Boot Admin server with only one single annotation.
 ```java
 @Configuration
 @EnableAutoConfiguration